affaible/embeddings-poc/README.md

 4. Look critically at what happened
 5. Use the learning and criticism phase to revise assumptions

+These cyclical representations of workflows are common in Data Science.

 ## Problem Statement

 Deep Learning models are often seen as a black box.
-This presents difficulties of relating the models to the training data that they were trained on.
+This can create a disconnect between the model and the training data.
+Furthermore labelling the large datasets for a dNN, combined with long training times, result in long cycle times.
+The meta-learning rate is slow, the researchers take a long time to learn about how the way the model interacts with the data.

-Rather than a linear 'train and forget' ML pipeline, an iterative process is required.
+- Rather than a linear 'train and forget' ML pipeline, an iterative process is required.
 Tools should support continuous improvement of the models.
-The inherent opacity of Deep Learning models should be minimised by relating the model to the data it was trained on.
+- The inherent opacity of Deep Learning models should be minimised by providing visibility of the way the model relates to the data it was trained on.

 ## Baseline

-We will use a simple Computer Vision binary classification; adimena's [cows-vs-no-cows](https://github.com/adimena/Cows-vs-no-cows).
+We will use a simple computer vision binary classification; adimena's [cows-vs-no-cows](https://github.com/adimena/Cows-vs-no-cows).
 The data comes from a mixture of sources.
 Due to the nature of the training data there was no labelling step needed prior to training the binary classification model.

 `Bulk` will not be used labelling for this task.
 The baseline step is purely about integrating the `adimena` data with the `Bulk` tool in the simplest way conceivable to test technology and understanding.